mikehuntemann/9x16/04-reframing-the-frame/04-move-to-the-ocean.md

 – Lev Manovich (Software Takes Command (2013), p.
 149)

+// Write about the experiences in "Real-Time Propaganda" and what I missed..

 „Final Export“ which references the project files > links back to building blocks Source code > binaries